Aruba Pilot

 Key areas of exploration include:

-- Modelling airport-related activities within a Digital Twin environment
+Modelling airport-related activities within a Digital Twin environment.

-- Supporting sustainability-oriented decision-making, including CO₂ awareness
+Supporting sustainability-oriented decision-making, including CO₂ awareness and emissions tracking.

-- Exploring how Digital Twins can help visualise and assess operational and environmental impacts
+Exploring how Digital Twins can help visualise and assess operational and environmental impacts.

-- Aligning airport use cases with European interoperability, trust, and data governance principles
+Aligning airport use cases with European interoperability, trust, and data governance principles.

 The pilot does not aim to replace existing systems, but to explore how Digital Twins can complement decision-making through simulation and data integration.